ece362-purdue/proton-labs/lab1-gpio/README.md

 If you are on Windows, take care to select the correct COM port in the Serial Monitor window.

-If you are on Linux (eg. a lab machine) and want to see the output in a separate window from VScode, you can also launch a serial connection in a separate window by clicking "Upload" only, and then typing `screen /dev/ttyACM0 115200` into a terminal.
-To exit `screen`, press Ctrl-A, backslash (\\) and then 'y'.  **You should not have to do this if you use the Serial Monitor in PlatformIO.**
+If you are on Linux, the port will be `/dev/ttyACM0` or `/dev/ttyUSB0`.

+If you are on Mac, the port will be `/dev/cu.usbmodemXXXX` where `XXXX` is a number.

+On Mac or Linux, you can find the port by comparing the outputs of running `ls /dev/tty*` in a terminal window before and after plugging in your board.
+The new device that appears is your board.

 If you don't see anything after the serial port connection is established, press the Reset pushbutton you wired in lab 0 to see the introductory text from `autotest`.
 Try typing something, and you should see the characters appear.
 That should confirm the connection is working as intended.